Airborn (novel): Plot summary

-Miss Simpkins tries to lock Kate in her room for associating with Matt.
-As the repairs near completion, Kate drugs her and takes one last chance to photograph the island's wildlife.
-Matt and Bruce begin looking for her until they find Kate hidden in a tree saying she found the cloud cat's nest.
-After luring the cloud cat into a clearing with a fish, the shutter of Kate's camera provokes it into attacking.
-Bruce suffers severe wounds on his leg from the cloud cat, but Matt and Kate escape into the forest.
-The two of them stumble upon the pirates, who had set up a secret base on the secluded island.
-Unrecognized, they ask for shelter in the pirate camp and make a plan to sneak away during the night.
-During their escape, Kate and Matt are apprehended and thrown into a hydrium pit where there is no oxygen.
-They use Kate's harem pants as a balloon to lift themselves to ground level as Szpirglas' crew sets out to silence the passengers of the Aurora.
-Kate begins crying in the forest, blaming herself for putting everyone else in danger.
+Simpkins locks Kate in her room, hoping to prevent her from associating with Matt.
+As the ship's repairs near completion, Kate drugs Simpkins, escapes her room, and takes one last chance to photograph the island's wildlife.
+Matt and Bruce begin looking for her until they find Kate hiding in a tree, looking at a cloud cat's nest.
+Matt and Bruce lure the cloud cat into a clearing with a fish, but the shutter of Kate's camera provokes it into attacking.
+Bruce suffers a severe leg injury in the attack, while Matt and Kate escape deeper into the forest.
+The two of them stumble upon the pirates, who have set up a secret base on the island.
+Unrecognized, they ask for shelter in the pirate camp and plan to sneak away during the night.
+But during their escape, Kate and Matt are apprehended and thrown into a hydrium pit with no oxygen.
+They use Kate's harem pants as a balloon to lift themselves out of the put, just as Szpirglas' crew sets out to silence the passengers of the Aurora.
+Kate begins crying, blaming herself for putting everyone else in danger.
 Acting on the feelings he has developed for her, Matt kisses her.
-She asks him to kiss her again and stops crying.
+She asks him to kiss her again, and stops crying.

-Once Kate and Matt find Bruce, the three make their way to the Aurora, which is being held hostage by eight pirates.
-They are able to undo the landing lines and cause the ship to take off.
-Matt's innate knowledge of the flight system allows them to temporarily take control and steer the ship away from the island.
+Kate and Matt find an injured Bruce, and the three make their way to the Aurora, which is being held hostage by eight pirates.
+They are able to undo the landing lines, causing the ship to float away.
+Using his knowledge of the ship's flight system, Matt temporarily takes control and steers the ship away from the island.
 After tending to Bruce's wounds in the infirmary, Matt brings a sleeping elixir to the cook so that it can be added to the pirates' soup.
-Szpirglas' crew murders Bruce in the engine room and chases Matt onto the hull of the Aurora in the open air.
-Szpirglas pushes Matt off the edge but Matt is able to grab hold of the ship's tail fin.
-Before attempting to dislodge Matt again, Szpirglas is attacked by a group of cloud cats and is thrown into the sea.
+Szpirglas' crew murders Bruce in the engine room and chases Matt onto the hull of the Aurora.
+Szpirglas pushes Matt off the ship, but Matt is able to grab onto the ship's tail fin.
+While attempting to dislodge Matt, Szpirglas is attacked by a group of cloud cats and thrown into the sea.
 The passengers are saved when Matt steers the Aurora back on course.

-Six months later, Matt meets Kate in Paris, where she is exhibiting her cloud cat skeleton and photographs.
-Matt reveals that he will attend the Airship Academy, with the help of the reward money for finding Szpirglas' base of operations.
+Six months later, Matt meets Kate in Paris, where she is presenting her cloud cat skeleton and photographs from the voyage.
+Matt reveals that he will use the reward money he received for finding Szpirglas' base of operations to attend the Airship Academy.
 Kate plans to begin her zoology studies at a university.